-- 112.8.
+- 112.7a Once activated or triggered, an ability exists on the stack independently of its source.
+Destruction or removal of the source after that time won't affect the ability.
+Note that some abilities cause a source to do something (for example, "Prodigal Pyromancer deals 1 damage to target creature or player") rather than the ability doing anything directly.
+In these cases, any activated or triggered ability that references information about the source because the effect needs to be divided checks that information when the ability is put onto the stack.
+Otherwise, it will check that information when it resolves.
+In both instances, if the source is no longer in the zone it's expected to be in at that time, its last known information is used.
+The source can still perform the action even though it no longer exists. - 112.8.
 The controller of an activated ability on the stack is the player who activated it.
 The controller of a triggered ability on the stack (other than a delayed triggered ability) is the player who controlled the ability's source when it triggered, or, if it had no controller, the player who owned the ability's source when it triggered.
 To determine the controller of a delayed triggered ability, see rules 603.7d-f. - 112.9.
 Activated and triggered abilities on the stack aren't spells, and therefore can't be countered by anything that counters only spells.
 Activated and triggered abilities on the stack can be countered by effects that specifically counter abilities, as well as by the rules (for example, an ability with one or more targets is countered if all its targets become illegal).
 Static abilities don't use the stack and thus can't be countered at all. - 112.10.
 Effects can add or remove abilities of objects.
 An effect that adds an ability will state that the object "gains" or "has" that ability.
 An effect that removes an ability will state that the object "loses" that ability.
 Effects that remove an ability remove all instances of it.
 If two or more effects add and remove the same ability, in general the most recent one prevails.
 (See rule 613, "Interaction of Continuous Effects.") - 112.11.
 An effect that sets an object's characteristic, or simply states a quality of that object, is different from an ability granted by an effect.
 When an object "gains" or "has" an ability, that ability can be removed by another effect.
 If an effect defines a characteristic of the object ("[permanent] is [characteristic value]"), it's not granting an ability.
 (See rule 604.3.)
-Similarly, if an effect states a quality of that object ("[permanent]" is indestructible" or "[creature] is unblockable," for example), it's neither granting an ability nor setting a characteristic.
-(See rules 700.4 and 700.5.)
+Similarly, if an effect states a quality of that object ("[creature] can't be blocked," for example), it's neither granting an ability nor setting a characteristic.

 Example: Muraganda Petroglyphs reads, "Creatures with no abilities get +2/+2."
 A Runeclaw Bear (a creature with no abilities) enchanted by an Aura that says "Enchanted creature has flying" would not get +2/+2.
-A Runeclaw Bear enchanted by an Aura that says "Enchanted creature is red" or "Enchanted creature is indestructible" would get +2/+2.
+A Runeclaw Bear enchanted by an Aura that says "Enchanted creature is red" or "Enchanted creature can't be blocked" would get +2/+2.